Skip to Main Content

 Joining Tables to Layers

-• Right-click on the Counties layer and choose Open Attribute Table.
+• Right-click on the Counties layer in DrugArrests2020 and choose Attribute Table.
 Take a look at the columns of information on the sheet.
 Each column is considered a field in ArcGIS's terminology.
 At the top of each of these fields is the field name.
 Find the column that contains the name of the county, and note that it is NAME.

-• Right-click on the Counties layer in your Drug Arrests 2012 group layer, and select Join.
+• Right-click on the Counties layer in your DrugArrests2020 group layer, and select Joins and Relates -> Add Join

-• Click on Validate Join.
-This will run a check and tell you if there are any fields with errors in the headers and how many of the records found a match.
-I've configured the csv file correctly but take a look at what it is checking for.
-When you are loading in your own csv files you need to make sure that the headers or column names don't contain invalid characters such as spaces, or other special characters.
+• I've configured the csv file correctly but remember if you want to a join with your own csv file, you need to make sure that the headers or column names don't contain invalid characters such as spaces, or other special characters.
 Underscores are okay.
 They also cannot start with numbers.

 Adding Metadata